 Fuel prices cross the Sh200 mark in new Epra review

 Fuel prices have crossed a record Sh200 mark for the first time in Kenya's history, with the rate rising by as much as Sh20 for every litre.
-The risefuel prices will hit at consumers in terms of cost of food and every other commodity that depends on such rates.
+The rise in fuel prices will hit at consumers in terms of cost of food and every other commodity that depends on such rates.

 The government has shelved fuel stabilisation, prompting a spike in the September 15th to October 14th pricing cycle by the Energy and Petroleum Regulatory Authority (Epra).
 The prices of Super Petrol, Diesel and Kerosene have been revised upward by Sh16.96, Sh21.32 and Sh33.13, respectively per litre, to retail at Sh211.64, Sh200.9 and Sh202.61 in Nairobi